 WAF performs origin-pull based on domain name or IP.
 You can choose which option to configure as you need.
 For more information, see Add a Domain Name.

 See CNAME Configuration for how to bind CNAME with your DNS service provider.

 Once WAF is disabled, all its protection features are unavailable, and only the traffic forwarding mode starts to run instead, with no logs recorded.

-No, it won't.
-You can go to the WAF console, click the domain name, and view the CNAME in Basic settings.
+No, it won’t.
+You can go to the WAF Console, click your domain name in the Domain Name List, and view the CNAME in Basic Settings.